Recommend-to-Match with Random Supply Rejections: Formulation, Approximation, and Analysis: Introduction

 Performing high-quality matches between demand and supply in crowdsourcing platforms poses operational challenges on multiple fronts.
 First, most platforms cannot dictate the choice of freelance workers, so workers may reject a match based on their individual preferences, resulting in matching inefficiency for the platform.
 Second, in practice, the scale of supply and demand can be large, making it challenging to compute matches within a short time frame while accounting for uncertainties.
 In the absence of supplier rejections, the matching problem often reduces to a linear program (LP) that scales well for large instances, which forms the foundation for developing more sophisticated dynamic matching policies.
 However, factoring in uncertain acceptance/rejection behaviors can break down the linearity, and the corresponding sampling-based approaches become computationally intensive as the problem size grows.

-Motivated by the operations of a large freight matching platform that needs to match freight and drivers on a daily basis (in large batches), we study a two-stage matching process called ``recommend-to-match".
-In this mechanism, each demand request is first recommended to $\theta\in \mathcal{N}^+$ suppliers.
+Motivated by the operations of a large freight matching platform (the screenshot of a driver interface is shown in \hyperref[fig:appfig]{Figure \ref*{fig:appfig}}) that needs to match freight and gig drivers on a daily basis (in large batches), we study a two-stage matching process called ``recommend-to-match".
+In this mechanism, each demand request is first recommended to at most $\theta\in \mathcal{N}^+$ suppliers.
 After receiving the recommended demand (match), the supplier either accepts (responds ``yes") or rejects (responds ``no") the recommendation.
-Then, the platform observes the supplier responses and performs a one-to-one match between demands and suppliers who respond ``yes" (commitment stage).
+Then, the platform observes the supplier responses and performs a one-to-one match between demands and suppliers who respond ``yes" (commitment stage) to maximize total utility.
+This strategy aims to boost the likelihood of a successful final match by building a flexible buffer of suppliers, particularly when facing a large supply pool.
+Interestingly, ride-hailing companies have begun exploring a similar matching strategy, called non-exclusive dispatch, to broadcast ride requests to multiple drivers simultaneously before a final match is confirmed \citep{qin2025two}.
+In fact, Lyft has built a large-scale discrete-event simulator to test the non-exclusive dispatch policy and has found positive improvements in match time and quality \citep{ekbatani2026lyft1,ekbatani2026lyft2}.
+This idea is also applicable to volunteer platforms where volunteer responses are highly uncertain and depend on job attributes \citep{shi2020improving}.